aplteam/Tester2/README.md

 1. The `#.Tester2` class assumes that all your tests are hosted by a namespace.
 It may be an ordinary (recommended) or a scripted namespace, but it **must not** be an unnamed namespace.

-1. You must create an instance of the `Tester2` class in order to do anything useful.
+1. You must create an instance of the `Tester2` class to do anything useful.
 This is _the_ major difference to the now deprecated `Tester` class.

    The constructor demands a right argument: that must be a reference to the namespace that hosts all your test cases.